NOM-Network/Melba-Toaster/README.md

 4. Open the project in Godot.

 5. Hit F5 in Godot editor.
-Live2D and Control Panel scenes will start automatically.
+Live2D and Control Panel scenes should start automatically.

 > The project can run without OBS and/or the backend, but nothing will actually happen.
 You can find a [mock backend server](backend/README.md) in the `backend` folder.